 Oldbury on Severn : The Future of our Parish!!

-South Gloucestershire Council along with the other local unitary authorities are preparing a West of England Joint Spatial Plan (JSP).
-The JSP will be a statutory Development Plan Document that will provide the strategic overarching development framework for the area until 2036.
-Additionally the South Gloucestershire Local Plan is being reviewed this will on completion reflect many of the decisions made in the JSP and also cover the period until 2036.
+South Gloucestershire Council (SGC) were along with the other local unitary authorities preparing a West of England Joint Spatial Plan (JSP).
+The JSP was to be a statutory Development Plan Document that provided the strategic overarching development framework for the area until 2036.
+Additionally the South Gloucestershire Local Plan was being reviewed , on completion it would reflect many of the decisions made in the JSP and also cover the period until 2036.

 What is Neighbourhood Planning?